5G-MAG/rt-5gc-service-consumers/README.md

 The source can be obtained by cloning the github repository.

-For example to download the latest release you can use:
+For example, to download the latest release you can use:

 ```bash
 cd ~